binipringle/evidence/_texts/1-condensedoutline.md

 ---

+## Burden of Proof

+The burden of proof consists of the **burden of production** and the **burden of persuasion**.

+The **burden of production** is a party's obligation to produce sufficient evidence to support a particular proposition of fact.
+Satisfying the burden of production is also referred to as establishing a prima facie case.
+Determining whether a party has satisfied its burden of production is not an issue of fact for the jury; it is an issue of law.
+A judge can dismiss a case before it ever gets to the jury if the burden of production was not met.
+In **civil cases**, the burden of production is on the plaintiff.
+In **criminal cases**, the burden of production is on the prosecution.

+The **burden of persuasion** is a party's obligation to convince a jury that a fact is true with a degree of belief (or by a standard of proof).
+In **civil** cases, a plaintiff's burden is usually "by a preponderance of the evidence."
+In **criminal cases**, the prosecution's burden is "beyond a reasonable doubt."
+Unlike the burden of production, the burden of persuasion is an issue of fact, not an issue of law.
+As a result, a judge cannot dismiss a case before it reaches the jury for failing to meet the burden of persuasion.

+*In practice, the given burden of persuasion is often dispositive in close cases or cases where evidence is limited.
+As a result, courts often utilize burden shifting to place the burden of persuasion upon the party best capable of producing relevant evidence.*

+---

+## Rule 301 Presumptions in Civil Cases

+In a civil case, unless a federal statute or these rules provide otherwise, the party against whom a presumption is directed has the burden of producing evidence to rebut the presumption.
+This rule does not shift the burden of persuasion, which remains on the party who had it originally.

+For example, when a child is born during marriage there is a presumption that the mother’s husband is the father of the child.
+Another example is that a person disappeared for seven years is presumed dead.
+These presumptions are rebuttable.

+An irrebuttable presumption (or conclusive presumption) is a legal inference or assumption that cannot be contradicted or disproven, regardless of any evidence presented to the contrary.
+Once established, an irrebuttable presumption conclusively determines the outcome on a particular issue and does not allow the opposing party to provide evidence to contest it.
+For example, there is often an irrebutable presumption regarding the age of consent in certain jurisdictions.
+In some jurisdictions there might be an irrebuttable presumption that a child below a certain age (e.g., under 7 years old) is incapable of committing a crime or forming the intent necessary to commit a crime.
+No amount of evidence can be presented to argue otherwise; the presumption is absolute and binding.

+---

+## Rule 402 Admissibility of Relevant Evidence

+Relevant evidence is admissible unless a statute or rules provide otherwise.

+---

-## Rule 401 Relevance
+## Rule 401 Definition of Relevant Evidence

-Evidence is admissible if it is relevant and unless a statute or rules provide otherwise.
-Evidence is relevant if it has any tendency to make a fact of consequence more or less probable than the fact would be without the evidence.
+Evidence is relevant if it has any tendency to make a fact of consequence more or less probable than that fact would be without the evidence.
 A fact of consequence is a fact that goes to prove or disprove an element of a claim, charge, defense, cause of action or theory of the case.
 This broad admissibility is to allow parties to bring in as much evidence as possible to help a jury or judge reach a fair and just determination.
 At the same time, the Rules support efficiency by keeping the jury focused on relevant facts. [^2] [^3] [^4]

 The fact which the evidence is offered to prove need not be in dispute.
 In other words, evidence is relevant even if it addresses a matter that the opponent concedes (stipulates).
 See *Old Chief v.
 United States*. [^5]

+*Relevance is a very low bar to clear, so an MBE answer that excludes evidence purely on relevance grounds is typically wrong.
+Sometimes including evidence for relevance might show up.*

 [Return to top](https://binipringle.github.io/evidence/texts/1-condensedoutline/)